Written on 26 April 2019

 For several years during my RAF service, I was employed on ‘intelligence’ duties.
 The very first thing I was taught was that there are two sorts of classified information, involving two quite separate groups of people.
 There are those who gather the classified information (in UK, organisations such as GCHQ and the other Security Services) and there are those who are entitled to use it, usually known in the trade as ‘the customers’.
 However, if the customers reveal, or become aware of how and when the intelligence was gathered, it immediate tells the ‘enemy’ that their systems have been breached and are no longer secure.
 That is, by far, the greater sin.

 There was a good example of the latter, the ‘greater sin’, on only my second day of duty at 26 Signals Unit in Berlin in 1977 when someone who shall remain unnamed (of course, he knows who he was) told me something that I was not entitled to know.
-That story is on my main website here (opens in a new window).
-There is also a related piece on this Afterthoughts website here.
+There is a related piece on this Afterthoughts website here.

 Below: My pic of Teufelsberg (Devil's Mountain) where I worked, as it was in 1980